RohanSinghTakhi/news-website/README.md

 - **Search Functionality**: Users can search for news articles by entering keywords in the search input field and clicking the search button.
 - **Dynamic Content**: The website dynamically updates and displays news articles based on user search queries.
-- **Responsive Design**: The website is designed to be responsive, ensuring optimal viewing experience across various devices and screen sizes.
+- **Responsive Design**: The website is designed to be responsive, ensuring an optimal viewing experience across various devices and screen sizes.

 ## Technologies Used